xSeanliux/xSeanliux.github.io/content/blog/agentic-engineering-notes/index.md

 ## Introduction

-I've been seeing a bunch of posts on [Hacker News](https://news.ycombinator.com/) and [lobste.rs](lobste.rs), so thought it might be worth giving my 2¢.
-This post is about how I've gradually come to think about the use of LLMs to write code and help software engineers' (read: my) life easier, common patterns I've seen people adopt, and pitfalls I've observed many -- yours truly included -- fall into when trying to use something like [Claude Code](https://claude.ai) to aide in software development / vibecoding.
-I will use two recent personal projects as an example, but of course one should be able to apply this in a more professional setting.
-Like you no doubt, I have also read quite a few posts on this topic; I will also quote some posts I (dis)agree with in this post.
+I've been seeing a bunch of posts on [Hacker News](https://news.ycombinator.com/) and [lobste.rs](lobste.rs) around AI usage in the context of software engineering, so thought it might be worth sharing my 2¢.
+This post is about how I've gradually come to think about the use of LLMs to write code and help software engineers' (read: my) life easier, common patterns I've seen people adopt, and pitfalls I've observed many -- yours truly included -- fall into when trying to use agents like [Claude Code](https://claude.ai) to aide in software development / vibecoding.
 I hope at least some of the ideas here are new, and if not hopefully I shed them in a newer light; failing _that_, that they are at least organised in a better way.

-My stance on the use of LLMs in engineering is not too controversial I hope: I think that they represent a significant change in how we work, and that they can be a tool to significantly boost developer productivity.
-I do not think that these machines are going to replace humans any time soon.
+My stance on the use of LLMs in engineering is not too controversial I hope: I think that they represent a significant change in how we work and that they can be a tool to significantly boost developer productivity.
+I do not think that these machines are going to replace humans any time soon (and I do not think a CS degree is useless, in fact, the contrary).
 I think of them as trains moreso than bicycles: _if_ you set the tracks right, _if_ you clear all obstacles, _if_ you know exactly where you want to go, then you'll get to your destination faster than if you were on a bicycle.
 Indeed, there are a plethora of usecases for trains over bicycles, but bicycles yield more control to the operator, are more nimble, require more skill to manouevre, and can get you to more places.
 I think it is wrong to want to delegate all work to LLMs (though it is certainly a goal to strive towards) as matrix multiplication is hardly a replacement for human thought; conversely it is Luddite and counter-productive to refuse to use LLMs in writing code in a professional setting (one is of course free to do whatever they want in private).
 This blog post is about _how_ I am setting these train tracks, not if they should be set.

 Finally, I'd like to state that everything I'm writing about here is just standard "good" engineering practice that is often overlooked or just not thought about with enough care, not because it's not important or anything, but just that the implementation of which just takes time - time that is no longer a concern with Claude, and so we should just build things "properly" given the chance.
 In addition, I've found these specific nuggets of good software engineering to have outsized returns when done right in the context of working with AI and making it not do stupid things.